ME495-EmbeddedSystems/homework-3-lbos7/README.md

 1. Use `ros2 launch diff_drive ddrive.launch.xml` to start the Gazebo and Rviz simulation
 2. Here is how the simulation should look in Gazebo
     <video src="https://github.com/user-attachments/assets/b40791cb-bcfa-45dd-ac73-155acdf5137a" width="500" />
+3. If you just want to view the robot and see how its joints move, then use `ros2 launch diff_drive ddrive_rviz.launch.xml`